stephengold/jolt-jni/README.md

 [JVM] bindings for [Jolt Physics][jolt], to facilitate physics simulation in JVM languages such as [Java] and [Kotlin].

-Complete source code is provided under
+Source code is provided under
 [an MIT license][license].

 ## Translating JoltPhysics applications into Java